skaudrey/cloud/README.md

 The files in this project is encoded in UTF-8, either English characters or Chinese characters.

 # Tips
-1. Do not fit xgbc after fitting random forest, for me, the python kernel almost died while testing with hundreds of features.
+1. Do not fit xgbc after fitting random forest, for me, the python kernel almost died while testing with hundreds of features.# cloud